My Life in Rugby: Sam Vesty – former Leicester, Bath & England utility back

 Winning trophies was always great fun but you also remember losing the trophy matches as well.

-When I was younger, I got to two county tennis finals at U14 and U16 level and also played cricket for Leicestershire Second XI.
+When I was younger, I got to two tennis finals at U14 and U16 level and also played cricket for Leicestershire Second XI.

 I loved my cricket and still do, trying to play whenever I can, but Dean Richards told me I needed to make a choice.
-Playing rugby was a great opportunity so I decided to take it, going through the Academy, along with Harry Ellis, Ollie Smith and Brett Deacon.
+Playing was a great opportunity so I decided to take it, going through the Academy, along with Harry Ellis, Ollie Smith and Brett Deacon.

 Ollie was in a band we started in 2005 with a few others at Tigers.
 I was always playing a bit of guitar and one of the masseurs at Leicester was into music and suggested we give things a go.